 At Delaney Roberts Family Lawyers, we take particular pride in assisting our Defence Force community.
-Our office is located 500 metres from Bullecourt Barracks at Adamstown so over the past 12 years of operations we have helped numerous Defence Force personnel and their families.
+We have more than 12 years of experience helping numerous Defence Force personnel and their families.

 Deployments and posting can often wreak havoc on parenting arrangements, and the fact that they can occur every two to four years can mean that parties often end up in court.